 You can buy lemon curd in stores, but it's kind of hard to find, and it's usually kind of expensive, and it's never as awesome as the homemade kind.
 If you like lemon anything, do yourself a favor and try this recipe.

-Ingredients for Lemon Curd Recipe:
+Lemon Curd Recipe:

 - 5 large egg yolks